-Overall priority may include additional factors beyond time frame, investment, and implementing agencies.
-Additional considerations for higher priority may include pronounced need identified by state transit agencies or stakeholders and federal regulatory deadlines.
+Overall priority includes additional factors beyond time frame, investment, and implementing agencies.
+Additional considerations for higher priority are the most critical needs identified by state transit agencies or stakeholders and federal regulatory deadlines.

 STRATEGIES SUMMARY

 The following table is a summary of all the proposed strategies with the prioritization metrics, implementation agencies, and related plan goals.